Alternative Work Schedules

 - For all Exempt staff and Non-Exempt (excluding service) staff :

 - Flexible schedule (often referred to as "flextime") means any supervisory-approved practice of permitting eligible employees to alter the standard hours on a daily basis.
-In such cases, operating units establish core hours when the employee must be present unless he or she is on an approved leave.
+In such cases, operating units establish core hours when the employee must be present unless they are on an approved leave.
 In other words, employees approved for a flexible schedule may change their start and end times on a daily basis provided they work the established core hours.

 - Variable schedule refers to a fixed work schedule that deviates from the standard work schedule and is mutually agreeable to the employee and the supervisor.
 This may include an agreement to alter the lunch break from the standard one-hour lunch.
 Unlike the flexible schedule (described above), this does not include the employee option to change the agreed-upon daily start and end work time.